Community speaks out over proposed resort along Carpinteria Bluffs

 Proposals for hotels, housing tracts, and business parks came and went without success.

-In October 2000, the Land Trust and Citizens for the Carpinteria Bluffs turned the property over to the City of Carpinteria to own and manage as an open space preserve.
+In October 2000, the Land Trust and Citizens for the Carpinteria Bluffs turned 52-acres of the bluffs over to the City of Carpinteria to own and manage as an open space preserve.

-In January of this year, story poles went up along the bluffs, reigniting a long-burning fire in the community.
+In January of this year, story poles went up along 27-acres adjacent to the existing preserve on the bluffs, reigniting a long-burning fire in the community.

-Several generations of Carpinterians including children say they are stunned by the scope of the project.
+Several generations of Carpinterians including children said they are stunned by the scope of the project.

 While the project remains under review, locals are hoping the developer will sell the land to the community.